 At the end of the lesson, you can refer back to the diagram created and ask students to consider whether water and steam at 100 °C have different kinetic energies if they have the same temperature.
-Answer is no, they have the same kinetic energy, and they will learn more about the ‘why’ in Module 3.
+The answer is no, they have the same kinetic energy, and they will learn more about the ‘why’ in Module 3.

 Instructions for students

 Step 1: Draw a Venn diagram for the three states of matter consisting of three circles.
-An example is provided below th1at you may wish to start from.
+An example is provided below that you may wish to start from.
 The colours are just for reference and have no meaning.

 Step 2: Label the three outer circles with the three states of matter.